 1）Case deleted – Only OA has the right to delete his or her self-created case: click Delet and enter the reasons for the deletion.
 After deletion, the case will not appear in the list but in the backend database for record.
 The status will be Deleted.
 The case will not be circulated

 2） Case cancelled – Only OA has the right to cancel the case: click Cancel and a window will be popped to enter the reasons for this cancellation.
-After cancellation, the case will be listed in the list >>completed and the status cancelled.
+After cancellation, the case will be listed in the list >>History List and the status cancelled.
 The case will not be circulated.